Principal Investigator |

 I am fascinated by diversity in nature, in particular the ecology and evolution of social behaviour and castes.
 I am currently using experimental manipulation of observation colonies combined with transcriptomic research to understand plasticity in foraging behaviour, social environment and nutritional regulation of dominance hierarchies in the small carpenter bee (Ceratina calcarata).
 Jesse's excellence in research is recognized by a 2019 Toronto Entomological Association's Glenn Richardson Award, a 2020 Queen Elizabeth II Graduate Scholarship in Science and Technology, a 2021 Vernon Oliver Stong Graduate Scholarships in Science, a 2022 Ontario Graduate Scholarship, and a 2023 NSERC PGS-D.

-Phuong Ngyugen, MSc student in Biology
+Phuong Ngyugen, PhD student in Biology

 I completed my undergraduate studies in Biomedical Science at York University.
 My honours thesis in the Rehan lab examined the developmental microbiome of wild bees.
 I find the different social behaviours of bees to be fascinating and I am particularly interested in studying bee health and landscape genomics.
 I am curious as to how urbanization and human land use affect the sociality of bees and would like to increase public awareness about the important roles of wild bees in our environment.
 My MSc thesis project in the lab examines the microbial ecology of wild bees across urbanization and agricultural land use gradients.
 Phuong's excellence in research is recognized by a 2022 Ontario Graduate Scholarship.